 DÉSIRÉE KLINGLER

-Research in Law & Economics, Public Procurement and Antitrust Law
+Interdisciplinary Research in Law & Economics of Public Law

 As part of the "Law, Finance, and Economics" Group at the Institute for New Economic Thinking (INET) in New York, I have published a Report on the Regulatory, Fiscal and Monetary Policies against the Covid-Crisis in the United States.